 (5) tertiary education.
 The second and third quartiles of the education distribution are denoted as Q2 and Q3, respectively.
 Source: adapted from Van der Weide et al. (2024)

-Other measures.
 There are additional measures beyond those mentioned above, but they are less commonly used for comparing social progress across countries.
 The Prais–Bibby index (Bibby, 1975; Prais, 1955) quantifies mobility by measuring the proportion of individuals who change ranks between generations, providing a straightforward approach to assessing relative mobility.
 The Bartholomew index (Bartholomew, 1967) focuses on movement between ordered categories, particularly in education, calculating the weighted average distance moved between parental and children’s categories.
 Its standardized version offers a clearer view of upward mobility.
 Apouey et al. (2023) introduced an inequality-sensitive and additive achievement measure for ordinal data, which combines both average achievement and the inequality of achievement within a generation, offering a more nuanced perspective on mobility that accounts for both individual movement and societal inequality.
 The upward mobility kernel developed by Ray and Genicot (2023), based on the principle of growth progressiveness, provides a theoretical framework for measuring upward mobility by considering individual growth rates in relation to baseline income.
 Finally, entropy-based measures (Mueller, 2021), derived from information theory, evaluate how much a parent’s status reduces uncertainty about a child’s future status.
 Higher information gain in this context suggests stronger intergenerational dependence and, consequently, higher immobility.
-Together, these indices and measures form a comprehensive toolkit for analyzing the complex dynamics of social mobility.
+Together, these indices and measures present a comprehensive toolkit for analyzing the complex dynamics of social mobility.

-Research gap.
 Nevertheless, there is a gap between current measures of social progress.
 The definition of social progress is broad, encompassing not only education and income but also health, well-being, and human rights (Blanden, 2013; Deutscher & Mazumder, 2023; Narayan et al., 2018).
 The focus here is not on defining social progress in its entirety but on highlighting how current measurements of social mobility do not fully capture social progress in education.
 While social progress in education can be closely linked to intergenerational mobility—where each generation attains better education—existing measures fail to capture social progress across countries.
 Consider two illustrative examples.
 First, a comparison between Burundi and the Central African Republic (as shown in Figure 1) reveals that their absolute mobility, measured by the indices CAT and MIX, is nearly identical.
 However, the Central African Republic exhibits significantly higher relative mobility, as indicated by 1 − BETA (0.53 vs. 0.46 for Burundi).
 Based on this, one might conclude that the Central African Republic has achieved greater social progress than Burundi.
 However, looking at their transition matrices reveals a different story.
 The Central African Republic has higher relative mobility primarily due to widespread downward mobility—for instance, over 35% of individuals with parents who attained at least primary education have themselves remained below the primary level (C1P2 + C1P3 > 35%).
 This example demonstrates that social fluidity does not necessarily translate into progress.
 This issue is referred to as the directionality problem.
 The directionality problem is not only about distinguishing upward from downward mobility but also about considering intergenerational persistence (social stagnation), which is less concerning than downward mobility.
 In Burundi’s case, persistence is high.
 However, this is preferable to the higher prevalence of downward mobility seen in the Central African Republic.